VIP-SMUR/25Sp-EnergyInBuildings/README.md

 - **Map Integration**
   Link with an energy prediction map to import existing building geometry and simulate retrofits.

-- **Custom Tab**
-  Give PlugIn standalone VIPEnergy tab so that future energy related plugins that work in the Rhino/GH environment may be added to this parent group.
 ---
 # Energy Map